 Their grandmother, Debra Denison, 47, picked up the children from the day care center in the afternoon and then everything went horribly wrong.
-After an were found dead at a boat launch near Foxwoods' Lake of Isles golf course; an apparent murder-suicide.
+After an were found dead at Foxwoods' Lake of Isles golf course; an apparent murder-suicide.

 Hare and co-owner Nicki Salaun opened the family-owned day care center in 2008.
 It is licensed by state of Connecticut.
 Hare said the Perry boys began attending the day care in September or October of 2012.